yanchies/TextSense/README.md

 ## Background

 TextSense v2 is a ground-up rebuild of [PICTSense](https://github.com/yanchies/PICTSense), a survey analysis tool originally built to process open-ended feedback.
-PICTSense proved the concept well, but was tightly coupled to a single use case: it had a hardcoded `OER` column, nine predefined military-specific topic categories, and a Streamlit frontend.
+PICTSense proved the concept well, but was tightly coupled to a single use case: it had a hardcoded `OER` column, predefined topic categories, and a Streamlit frontend.

 TextSense generalises the same core idea — extract meaning from free-text feedback at scale — so it works for any domain: product feedback, employee surveys, customer support transcripts, academic research, and more.
 Nothing is hardcoded.
 Topics are derived from the data itself.